aak1990/userprofile/README.md

 - The application uses h2 in memory database to store and retrieve user profiles.
 Access h2 repository using http://localhost:8881/h2-console
 - Application has unit test coverage of 100% on service & controller layer.
 And >85% coverage overall.
 - Postman collection for the same can be found here - https://www.getpostman.com/collections/c897cb817a1b24cae24f (Import the link in your postman)

+# Future
+- I would love to increase the coverage to 100%, covering few exception scenarios that missed
+- Make the h2 DB to not loose data with every restart.